Threats to Professional Licensure: State List

 The Utah Division of Occupational and Professional Licensing is a division within the Utah Department of Commerce and would directly be affected by this legislation.

-HB 94 and SB 212 seek to spell out the duties of the Occupational and Professional Licensure Review Committee.
-The Committee shall consider the following: (a) why licensing or other regulation of the lawful occupation is required to protect against present, recognizable, and significant harm to the health or safety of the public; (b) what is the least restrictive regulation of the lawful occupation that would protect against recognizable and significant harm to the health or safety of the public.
+SB 212 and HB 94 spells out the duties of the Occupational and Professional Licensure Review Committee.
+The Committee will consider the following: (a) why licensing or other regulation of the lawful occupation is required to protect against present, recognizable, and significant harm to the health or safety of the public; (b) what is the least restrictive regulation of the lawful occupation that would protect against recognizable and significant harm to the health or safety of the public.

 When conducting a study on occupational regulations, the Committee must consider if the Committee’s recommendation would negatively affect the interest of members of the regulated lawful occupation, including the effect on matters of reciprocity with other states.
 If the Committee determines that state regulation of the lawful occupation is necessary in protecting against present, recognizable, and significant harm to the health or safety of the public, the Committee must consider whether a potentially less restrictive alternative to licensing, including state registration, would avoid unnecessary regulation while still protecting the health and safety of the public.
 SB 212 has been signed into law by Governor Herbert.

-NSPE have alerted the Utah Society of Professional Engineers to these developments and will provide assistance in ensuring that the PE license is not impacted.
+NSPE has alerted the Utah Society of Professional Engineers to these developments and will provide assistance in ensuring that the PE license is not impacted.

 HB 2221: Died in Committee in 2017.